 Row 1: Hdc in 3rd ch from the hk and each st across.

 Row 2: Ch 2, hdc in BLO in each st across.

 Row 3: Ch 2, hdc in FLO in each st across.

-Pick up a loop anywhere around the edging of the scarf and sc 81 for bulky weight yarn, 90 for medium worsted weight yarn (doesn’t have to be exact but needs to be a multiple of 3) evenly around (sc through both overlapping areas).
+Pick up a loop anywhere around the edging of the scarf and sc 81 for super bulky weight, 87 for bulky weight yarn, 90 for medium worsted weight yarn (doesn’t have to be exact but needs to be a multiple of 3) evenly around (sc through both overlapping areas).
 Sl st in last st.